EnterpriseDB/repmgr/README.md

 the same PostgreSQL major version, and preferably should be running the same minor version.

-PostgreSQL versions 9.0 ~ 9.2 are supporeted by `repmgr` version 2.
+PostgreSQL versions 9.0 ~ 9.2 are supported by `repmgr` version 2.

 Requirements
 ------------